3 Days | 183 Miles | in Outdoors & Regional

 A modest drive along the shore of the magnificent Mississippi will lead you to Cleveland-Heath in Edwardsville.
 The restaurant offers a terrific overall experience, with an inviting atmosphere and impressive chef-driven menu that specializes in comfort food.

 We know you’re sleepy after a phenomenal dinner, so feel free to retire to the hotel whenever you’re ready.

 Post Commons is often described as “the living room of Alton.”
 The unique space’s community feel makes it a great stop for an extended hangout, whether you’re chatting over coffee, enjoying a light breakfast, or reading the local newspaper.

 Those traveling with kids can then head out to Boonies Farm in Worden for a fall activity extravaganza.
 Launch pumpkins and gourds out of a cannon, try to find your way out of a corn maze, take a hayride to the pumpkin patch, or spend some quality time with the animals.

 If you’re not into the farm scene, venture out to Calhoun County to get a true sense of the community’s character via a barn quilt tour.
-More than 80 quilt blocks representing local heritage are displayed on barns and buildings throughout the county; check out as many or as few as you please.
+More than 80 quilt blocks representing local heritage are displayed on barns and buildings throughout the county.